Hand Arm Vibration Syndrome — Claim Compensation for HAVS or VWF

 There are medications or even surgical procedures that can help people suffering from Raynaud’s Syndrome.
 But your medical professional will be best suited to help there.
 Stopping smoking and regular exercise, along with the other myriad of benefits that come with them, help regulate blood flow and reduce the effect of Vibration White Finger.

 In terms of seeking to claim compensation, make sure to have your workplace record the condition, so that they can evaluate their practices and accommodate your condition.
-Keeping a record of the regularity of the episodes and severity, as well as how it has affected your day-to-day life, together with the initial medical report will help us get an accurate guide as to the amount of compensation you should be awarded.
-The damages can vary depending on the extent of the Hand-arm Vibration Syndrome too.
+Keeping a record of the regularity of the episodes and severity, as well as how it has affected your day-to-day life.
+Together, with the initial medical report, it will help us get an accurate guide as to the amount of compensation you should be awarded.
+The damages can vary depending on the extent of the Hand-arm Vibration Syndrome, too.

 Speak to our team of workplace compensation experts today to get the best idea of if and how much you could receive for your condition.
 We’re available 24/7 on 08082391859^.

 Am I likely to have a case to claim compensation for Vibration White Finger or Hand-arm Vibration Syndrome?

 It is quite likely that workplace conditions, pressures, or practices have resulted in the development of the problem, rather than a self-afflicted injury.
 Even with proper training, tight deadlines, production quotas or poor management could mean you’re made to work for periods longer than regulations allow.
 But this isn’t the deciding factor in a successful case.
 If you’re at all unsure about the circumstances in play, speak to our team at your earliest convenience for expert advice and guidance.

-What advantages do I have if I claim work-related HAVS compensation with Friends Legal?
+What advantages do I have if I claim work-related HAVS compensation with Workplace Injury Claims?